FullLeatherJacket/hello-world/README.md

 Just my first repository

 My name is Full Leather Jacket.
-I ride a motorbike and watch movies.
+I ride a motorcycle and watch movies.

 You'll find me on a cafe racer.